darrellsuggs/darrell.thoughts/_posts/2025-07-20-t0001-travel-logs-vacation-math.md

 In this context complexity can mean several things -- stress or cost or even just moments of “grumpiness”.

 Let’s look at examples of how this works.
-For instance if I travel alone for some reason (occasionally for business) then N = 1.
+For instance if I travel alone for some reason (occasionally for business) then **N = 1**.
 In this case the formula says

 $$
 \text{N} = 1, \text{ (i.e. just me)}